 The well planning process starts from geologists and reservoir engineers who decide the best place for the wellbore.
 They may only need to determine a single target, which will often be a tolerance of about 330 ft (100 m) around a certain target point.
-In this case, the angle at which the well enters the target is irrelevant.
+In this case, the angle at which the well enters the target can have various degree of deviation from the plan since a plan requires to hit only one target.
 On the other hand, it might be necessary for the well to penetrate multiple targets, with the final target being increasingly complex.
 This requires what is known as “geosteering”, a process which will be discussed later in the directional drilling series.
 The drilling engineer therefore needs to examine potential surface locations (if more than one is available) and design a well path which meets all necessary target requirements at the lowest possible cost.
 Cost can be minimized most effectively when there is a certain degree of flexibility when it comes to the surface location.

 Mechanical properties of material are one of the most important basic concepts in a well design and this section will briefly discuss about key mechanical properties and their applications.
 Furthermore, there is a discussion about effect of corrosion on the mechanical performance of load carrying components.

 Hardness is a resistance of materials to permanent deformation and is sometimes referred to a resistance to abrasion or scratching.
 The greater of the hardness, the harder it is for the materials to deform.
 The application of hardness is to inspect if materials have been properly treated during a heat treatment process.
 The comparison between the actual hardness and the standard hardness of materials will show whether the current batch of material is proper and suitable for use or not.

 Strength of material is an ability to work within a load without failure of the material.
 Tensile and yield strength are critical properties in terms of material strength.